 In the current market, other than price, it seems to be all about the square footage.
 Today’s families are looking for space and lots of it.
-Below are 9 easy tips to minimize the mess and maximize your space to impress buyers.
+Below are 9 easy tips to eradicate the mess and minimize to maximize your space to impress buyers.

 2. Organize your kitchen pantry throwing out all out-of-date food.
 Give non-perishable items you won’t eat to friends, family, neighbors, or a local food pantry.
 Sort all remaining items by food types, stack cans neatly, and use storage containers for the smaller items.